Embark on a Vivid Journey Through World History

 and The Story of Science

 were written to teach analytical reading.
-Teaching materials that accompany the books focus on vocabulary and reading skills.
 Some schools, using the books, have shown a documented rise in reading scores.

 Aristotle Leads the Way